Avocarrot/hiring/back-end/code-review-exchange/assignment.md

 Notes:

-- The requests to the bidders should be fired in parallel to avoid high latency.
+- The requests to the bidders should be fired in parallel since the calls are independent and therefore we can avoid high latency.
 - If a bid request to a certain bidder fails then the exchange should dismiss that bid and continue its flow with the rest of the bidders.

 # Tasks